Temperature in Perspective

 This is an amazing planet with live on, with highly variable local weather conditions.
 For almost every week of the year, a flood, drought, storm, wildfire, heat wave, or cold snap occurs somewhere on Earth that appears to be a once in 500-year event.
 Each occurrence is now followed by a train of Climatists, proclaiming that man-made emissions “contributed to” the event.

-But, a look at historical data shows that today’s droughts and floods are not abnormal in history.
-Data from the US National Climatic Data Center shows that the most severe periods of US drought were the 1930s and 1950s.
+But a look at historical data shows that today’s droughts and floods are not abnormal in history.
+Data from the NCDC shows that the most severe periods of US drought were the 1930s and 1950s.
 Wet periods occur several times during the century, centered at about 1907, 1915, 1942, 1974, 1984, and 1996.
 No trend toward more extreme droughts or floods is apparent.

 Polar Bear Extinction?